cloudflare/cloudflare-docs/content/firewall/cf-firewall-rules/rules-lists.md

 Use IP Lists to refer to a group of IP addresses collectively, by name, in your firewall rule expression.
 You can choose to create your own custom list of IP addresses or use a list managed by Cloudflare.

 For example, use a list of known office IP addresses in a firewall rule that allows requests from the addresses on the list to bypass security features.
-Or you may want to block requests that don't come from the known office addresses.
+Or you may want to block requests that do not come from the known office addresses.

 When you update the content of a list, any rules that use the list are automatically updated, so you can make a single change to your firewall rules list rather than modify rules individually.